stackitcloud/stackit-cli/docs/stackit_ske_options.md

 ### Synopsis

 List STACKIT Kubernetes Engine (SKE) provider options (availability zones, Kubernetes versions, machine images and types, volume types)
-Pass one or more flags to filter what categories are shown
+Pass one or more flags to filter what categories are shown.

 ```
 stackit ske options [flags]